310mc/https-310mc.github.io-tl/source/_posts/wedding_march/wedding_march.md

             </div>
             <div class="info-area">
                 <div class="synopsis">
-                    When the PV that they shot was put on hold, Chiaki and Jun decide to plan their own bridal project.
+                    When the PV that they shot was called off, Chiaki and Jun decide to plan their own bridal project.
 They head off to have a “Bridal Field Trip” along with people willing to help them with the project.
                 </div>
                 <div class="info">
                     <div class="info-item season">